 Additionally, we have also studied in mice the mechanisms responsible for cognitive deficits in TSC.
 We found that Tsc2 mutant mice have disruptions in protein translation mechanisms that lead to abnormal synaptic plasticity.
 Remarkably, an FDA approved drug (rapamycin), that targets the biochemical deficits of the Tsc2 mice, reverses the plasticity and cognitive deficits of these mice, even when treatments are started in adults.
 Currently, there are studies on going to determine if the same treatment is effective in TSC patients.

 Our recent findings highlight the role of post-natal immune activation in revealing social phenotypes in males from a mouse model of Tuberous Sclerosis, a genetic disorder associated with high rates of autism.
 By mining the medical records of more than 3 million children followed from birth, we show that the prevalence of hospitalizations due to infections in males (but not in females) is associated with future development of autism spectrum disorders(PDF).
-These results were widely covered in the press, including a nice article in the Scientist, as well as another in Spectrum News, etc.
+These results were widely covered in the press, including a nice article in the Scientist, as well as another in Spectrum News, another in Express of the UK, etc.

 For a list of autism organizations click here